Grape seed extract is well known for its antioxidant properties and has also shown to improve circulation and strengthen connective tissues.

 - may increase the risk of bleeding, especially if you also take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin

 - may also interact with a number of other medications, so ask your doctor before taking it

 Cosmedics Skin Clinics offer private EVLA (endovenous laser ablation) laser varicose vein removal at their London vein treatment centre with a renowned vascular surgeon with prices starting at £1,650 per leg (1 vein).

-Thread vein removal is available at a selection of clinics based in London and Bristol using the latest techniques with GMC-registered doctors and surgeons.
+Thread vein removal is available at a selection of clinics based in London using the latest techniques with GMC-registered doctors and surgeons.

 For more information or to book a consultation, please complete the form on this web page or call 020 7386 0464.